-The authors would like to sincerely thank Dr. Franz Manni for his numerous advices and comments concerning this editorial.
+Acknowledgments The authors would like to sincerely thank Dr. Franz Manni and Dr. Pierre Darlu for their many words of advice and numerous comments concerning this editorial.
 Paul Verdu wants to thank Evelyne Heyer and colleagues at the CNRS and the MNHN of Paris (UMR 7206 "Ecoanthropology and Ethnobiology") for giving him the opportunity to work on Central African Pygmy populations between 2005 and 2008, a work which was supported by the ACI Prosodie.
 The current work is supported in part by the US National Institutes of Health grant RO1 GM081441.

 Giovanni Destro Bisol is grateful to Gabriella Spedini for giving him the opportunity to study Pygmy populations from the Central African Republic and Cameroon.
-He was supported by grants from the University of Rome "La Sapienza", the Ministero dell'Istruzione, dell'Università e della Ricerca and the Istituto Italiano di Antropologia.
+He was supported by grants from the University of Rome "La Sapienza," the Ministero dell'Istruzione, dell'Università e della Ricerca, and the Istituto Italiano di Antropologia.